Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

 Graphics_Tab: // coded the endScreen() function
               // added to keyPressed() to incorporate returning to menu and resetting the screen
               // added menu function and if statement to draw
+              // if statement in keypressed (up) to try and get a message to display when you pass a note

 MenuScreen_Tab: // Created a boolean "menu" to implement menu in draw
                 // Set up menu screen with keyPressed booleans
                 // Instructions, controls, mode choices, and the start button are now available in the menu

+### 6/7/23

+Graphics_Tab: // Made an edit to try an reset the radar when you play a new game.
+              // Created a value for the number of notes found, and a boolean for if a note has been found
+              // Also incorporated the way to access the notes ([z]) into keyPressed()

+Map_Tab:  // Created a function (easterEggs()) that made five random spots a note
+          // Put the individual notes into an array
+          // incorporated finding notes into the gotit() function
+          // Made an openNote() function that displays the notes when you find one

+### 6/9/23

+Graphics_Tab: // Got rid of the notes ArrayList because it was useless
+              // moved if statement from keyPressed (up) into its own boolean, now the message pops up

+Map_Tab:  // Small edits to the carve function to get rid of the non-existent walls
+          //